 Full-text database of articles, reports, pamphlets, papers and conference proceedings devoted to women's and gender issues.
 From ProQuest.

 Index to literature on the left with an emphasis on politically and culturally engaged scholarship inside and outside the academy.
+NOTE: EBSCO prohibits the use of non-EBSCO AI tools with their content.

 Open Access (OA) materials, also known as Open Educational Resources (OER), are free-to-use educational materials – think textbooks, learning guides, videos, journals, etc. OER are free of cost, open to anyone to use, don't require any institutional log in credentials, and carry legal permission for open use.
 Feel free to use, adapt, and share the following open resources!